WAS-Repository/was.tools/idea.md

 Since the website is meant to be a free open source resource, I feel as if the edex.ui repository is the best supportive of the experience intended when using the application, futuristic and user friendly.
 The edex.ui repository utilizes node.js as well as a simple javascript based front end already.
 I imagine a multi-pane user interface with the following features.

-Each feature section is highlighted in the color #ff37d9
+Each feature section is highlighted in the color #ff37d9 .
+There are 12 panes in total.
+The lettered numbers are a recognition of multiple features contained within of a single pane.
 Features:
 - 1. Current time
 - 2. Project Metadata